Part 36: Interrupt Basics and NVIC — Let Hardware Notify the CPU Actively

 - Returns

-Note: this function does not block.
+Note: This function does not block.
 It simply "sets up the reception conditions" and returns immediately.
-The actual reception happens after the interrupt triggers—when a new byte arrives, the ISR is automatically called, the HAL code inside the ISR stores the byte into the buffer pointed to by pData, decrements the remaining count, and calls the HAL_UART_RxCpltCallback() callback once Size bytes have been received.
+The actual reception happens after the interrupt triggers—when a new byte arrives, the ISR is called automatically.
+The HAL code inside the ISR stores the byte into the buffer pointed to by pData, decrements the remaining count, and calls the RxHALCallback callback after receiving Size bytes.

 Single-Byte Reception Strategy

-Our code uses a key strategy: receiving only one byte at a time.
+Our code uses a key strategy: receiving only 1 byte at a time.

 }2